Skip to content

 Luke Cage, the Marvel Knight in the 2000s

 As we entered the 2000s, Luke Cage found a new place in the Marvel Universe, within the Marvel Knights imprint and the MAX line, comics designed for an adult audience.
-Most notably, his appearances in the Alias series by Brian Michael Bendis were crucial for establishing his future with Jessica Jones.
+Most notably, his appearances in the Alias comics by Brian Michael Bendis were crucial for establishing his future with Jessica Jones.

-• Also, in the middle of that, Luke Cage also appeared in Bendis’s Daredevil (#38-40 in Daredevil Vol.5: Out)
+Luke Cage only appeared in Alias #1-2, 15, 25-26, 28.
+Also, in the middle of that, Luke Cage also appeared in another of Bendis series, the Daredevil comics (#38-40 in Daredevil Vol.5: Out)

 • Cage

-• This series by Brian Azzarello is not in continuity as part of the MAX lines.
+Collects Cage #1-5.
+This series by Brian Azzarello is not in continuity as part of the MAX lines.

 Luke Cage: The New Avengers